What you need to know about waterproof phones

 Not dropping your phone in water is a good start.
 A few light drops of rain shouldn’t be a problem, but an outright soaking, and especially immersion is very problematic.

 There have been a few notable runs of premium smartphones that came with inbuilt waterproofing measures, so you've got some choices to make.
 The latest iPhone model, the iPhone 7 is called "water resistant" by Apple, but it's IP67 rated, so should stand accidental immersion.
-The same is true for Samsung's Galaxy S7 and Galaxy S7 Edge, Galaxy Note 7, Sony's Xperia X Performance and even Alcatel's low-cost Go Play smartphone.
+The same is true for Samsung's Galaxy S7 and Galaxy S7 Edge, Sony's Xperia X Performance and even Alcatel's low-cost Go Play smartphone.

 What is an IP rating?